 Freshly milled black pepper

-Generous splash of fish sauce (vegetarians can use veggie fish sauce or a combination of soy sauce and vinegar) – around half a tablespoon
+Generous splash of fish sauce (vegetarians can use veggie fish sauce or a combination of soy sauce with a dash of vinegar) – around half a tablespoon

 Optional: chilli flakes, toasted rice, teaspoon of sugar, Thai basil leaves for garnish